HomeArticle

 Altman believes that the opportunities of AI are far more than just "putting an AI into existing software".

-He gave an example of social products: Imagine a bunch of AI agents representing their respective users chatting and exchanging information autonomously in a virtual space.
-This is a subversion of the underlying logic.
+He gave the example of social products: Imagine a bunch of AI agents representing their respective users chatting and exchanging information autonomously in a virtual space.
+This is a real subversion of the underlying logic.

-10. Knowing is easy, but doing is harder.
+10. Knowing is easy, but doing is even harder.

 This is what Altman wrote in his first blog post.

-Does it still hold true in the AI era?
-He said it holds even more than before.
+Is it still valid in the AI era?
+He said it's even more valid than before.

-It's getting easier to acquire knowledge, and it's also getting easier to achieve things, but this applies to everyone — you have to compete with the whole world.
+It's getting easier and easier to acquire knowledge, and it's also easier to achieve things, but this is the case for everyone - you have to compete with the whole world.

-He said that the top experts he knows who are most proficient in using AI tools all feel that their work has never been more difficult than now.
+He said that the top experts he knows who are most proficient in using AI tools all feel that their work has never been more difficult than it is now.

-The tools are incredibly powerful, but it's also extremely difficult to use them well to maintain top - level competitiveness.
+The tools are incredibly powerful, but it's extremely difficult to use them well to maintain top - notch competitiveness.

 Sam, are you really happy?